 This summer, the action on Title I school improvement grants has moved to the state level.
 31 jurisdictions (30 states and the District of Columbia) are running their competitions, announcing results, and setting up training sessions for the summer so that school improvement begins on time – by the first day of the school year.

 The U.S. Chamber of Commerce Foundation publishes content on education and related issues.
 Find and access current and archived items in our database.

-The second monthly installment from ICW on the education programs and initiatives funded under the American Recovery and Reinvestment Act (ARRA).
+The sixth monthly installment from ICW on the education programs and initiatives funded under the American Recovery and Reinvestment Act (ARRA).

 In 2009, ICW embarked on an ambitious agenda.
 We released our second Leaders and Laggards Report Card on Educational Innovation, published a report on postsecondary access to career and technical education, and testified before Congress on improving employment and training programs in the United States.